Top Real Estate Investment Tools: Flip Tips

 -Jimmy Tang, Washington, 50 flips completed, 7 years in the industry

 "QuickBooks and Excel, as simple as that.
 (We do use different software for new home construction).
 We also built an access-based, proprietary tool to quickly underwrite tax deed auction properties."

 -Rainer Richter, Florida, 80 flips completed, 5 years in the industry

-Whether it is something as easily accessible as social media, something that comes naturally like your personality, or something to purchase like a software, there are many tools out there to help you grow your fix-and-flip business.
+Whether it is something as easily accessible as real estate investment podcasts, something that comes naturally like your personality, or something to purchase like a software, there are many tools out there to help you grow your fix-and-flip business.

 The trick is figuring out what you need to work on, as well as what comes naturally, and working with real estate investment tools that can either enhance what you have in abundance or help what you lack.